AFLplusplus/AFLplusplus/unicorn_mode/README.md

 		+ Loads binary code into memory
 		+ Calls uc.afl_fuzz() / uc.afl_start_forkserver
 		+ Loads and verifies data to fuzz from a command-line specified file
-			+ AFL will provide mutated inputs by changing the file passed to the test harness
+			+ AFL++ will provide mutated inputs by changing the file passed to the test harness
 			+ Presumably the data to be fuzzed is at a fixed buffer address
 			+ If input constraints (size, invalid bytes, etc.) are known they should be checked in the place_input handler.
 If a constraint fails, just return false from the handler.
-AFL will treat the input as 'uninteresting' and move on.
+AFL++ will treat the input as 'uninteresting' and move on.
 		+ Sets up registers and memory state for beginning of test
 		+ Emulates the interesting code from beginning to end
 		+ If a crash is detected, the test harness must 'crash' by